Know Before You Go: Skiing and Snowboarding at Whistler Blackcomb

 The Garibaldi Lift Co.
 (GLC), Merlin’s and Dusty’s will open at 11 AM for service (food required when ordering) and close at 5 PM.
 They are bookable in advance via the EpicMix app.
 Note that it’s packaged beer and wine only, which changes these places from being après focused to more of a restaurant-style atmosphere.

 Fine Dining at Christine’s and Steeps: Book in Advance

 Fine dining options at Christine’s on Blackcomb Mountain and Steeps on Whistler Mountain, will be open with limited capacity but the same amazing food choices.
 Book these locations in advance via the EpicMixx app or by calling ahead.

 Unfortunately, there will be no Fresh Tracks this season, boo; however, there are some great suggestions in 8 Grab & Go Dining Favourites From Whistler’s Main Street and Insider’s Guide: Coffee Shops and Cafes in Whistler.
 Hundo-P The Smoothie Bar and Naked Sprout also have quick, filling, healthy menu options.

 Have a good breakfast to set you up for the day.
 Consider bringing your own drinks (non-alcoholic) and snacks, and head down into Whistler Village for more food options for lunch and après.

 Using the Facilities: Washrooms

-When Mother Nature calls, and she may do so after you down that cafe latte in the gondola, don’t leave it until you’re desperate as there could be a wait.
+When Mother Nature calls, don’t leave it until you’re desperate as there could be a wait.
 Washrooms will be available at all dining locations, with a separate line to that of the dining area.
 They will also be adding additional washroom facilities at the Roundhouse, mid-station on Whistler and Rendezvous on Blackcomb.